joeA125/MSc-Report---GPP-Accessibility/README.md

 ##### Variable Analysis
 See dates used above.
 Variables needed can be seen in ERA5_Land Notebook.
 Select required dates and all 24 hours.
-Use a sub-region, sub-region is 1 significant figures around desired centre locoations.
+Use a sub-region, sub-region is 1 significant figures around desired centre locations.

 Example:
 AU_CPR location = (-34.0021, 140.5891).
 Sub-region = (-34.0 North, 140.6 East, -34.1 South, 140.5 west).